All Episodes

 They're willing accomplices.

-They're not they're not being manipulated here.
+They're not being manipulated here.

-I agree with you there, Rush.
+Well, okay, I agree with you there, Rush.

 I can't help but agree with you.

-Well, I'll tell you, you don't sound anywhere near 65, so uh I had to make that observation.
+Well, I'll tell you, you don't sound anywhere near 65, so I had to make that observation.

-But look at folks, Peter here's exactly right.
+But look at, folks, Peter here's exactly right.

-The ABC question, do you think the healthcare system needs do you support the changes?
+The ABC question, do you think the health care system needs, do you support the changes?

 You support changes in healthcare.